-The hafts of the heavy twin axes on his back creaked in their leather bindings as he set his fingers to the red cliff and climbed, climbed as he had for a month and more.
-The cliffs and canyons just went on and on, every butte higher and thinner than the one that had preceded it, as if he were climbing laboriously to the sun itself.
+The hafts of the heavy axes on his back creaked in their bindings as he set his fingers to the cliff and climbed, climbed as he had yesterday, and the day before.
+The cliffs and canyons of the red lands went on and on, every butte higher and thinner than the one that had preceded it, as if he were climbing laboriously to the sun itself.
 He felt like a squirrel on these cliffs.
 His head ached from straining his ears, listening for the plummeting, shrieking dive of one of the eagles, and his back prickled constantly.

-If you climbed as fast as a squirrel, maybe I could get my teeth in them this time, his wolf commented irritably, and Marrok laughed aloud, and hoped the eagles heard it.
+If you climbed as fast as a squirrel, maybe I could get my teeth in them this time, his wolf commented irritably, and it made Marrok laugh aloud, some of the itch between his shoulders dissipating.
 Let them come.
 First Fang would warn him and there would be another set of talons to add to his pouch.

 In a land scorched bare by the sun and scouring wind, Marrok seemed to bring a breath of the north with him, as if he moved in his own small, personal climate.
-Tall and wide as the monoliths that ringed the hillforts of his home, he was also just now filthy as a boarman, the mud that protected his pale skin from the sun cracked and seamed in a thousand small riverbeds.
-His long blond hair in its topknot was tangled and dusty, sweat turning the silver strands to steel.
-The loose linen of his trousers and tunic felt strange to a man accustomed to leather and wool, but the merchants had been right.
+Tall and wide as the granite monoliths of his home, he was also filthy as a boarman, the mud that protected his pale skin from the sun cracked and seamed in a thousand small riverbeds.
+His long hair in its topknot was tangled and dusty, sweat turning the silver strands to steel.
+The linen of his trousers and tunic felt strange to a man accustomed to leather and wool, but the merchants had been right.
 He would have died long ago if he had gone dressed like a northman into the desert.

 He still missed his other furs and even clung a little sentimentally to his belt, boots, and the many pouches strung on his person; his mother and sisters had woven, beaded, or embroidered every inch of them, and they were all he had of home.
-His youngest sister Alodie wasn’t quite up to a working full pouch yet, but he kept the scrap of buckskin she had embroidered wrapped around his belt, a wolf howling under a full moon worked in small, ragged stitches.
+His youngest sister Alodie wasn’t quite up to making a full pouch yet, but he kept the scrap of buckskin she had embroidered wrapped around his belt, a wolf howling under a full moon worked in large, uneven stitches.